ale37911/espin/lessons/shell/finding-things.md

 The man page for `find` is quite long.
 Press `q` in the pager to quit and return to the terminal.

+FYI if the man command is not working, on windows you can try adding --help after the command e.g. $find --help

 ## Command history